 The multiple regression model selected according to AICc explained a high proportion of variation in FDis.
-This model described functional diversity as a function of variability in flood frequency and magnitude, and summer mean daily flow.
+This model described functional diversity as a function of variability in flood frequency and magnitude, and in summer mean daily flow.
 The combination of flow heterogeneity with extra watering during summer appears to provide optimal conditions for functionally diverse communities.
 The coefficient of the interaction term between variability in flood magnitude and summer mean daily flow was significant but negative, indicating that the additive effect is subject to diminishing returns at high values of both terms.
 The key finding here is that these three metrics of hydrological conditions are able to account for almost all of the variation in FDis.
 We used traits in our analysis which capture a broad spectrum of ecological strategies, rather than solely traits associated with riparian specialist strategies, which might be expected to bias results towards flow response.
 No contribution from other environmental variables such as latitude, altitude, catchment area etc. was necessary, and in any case, such contributions would likely reduce the parsimoniousness of the model.
 We caveat, however, that this model does not account for the effect of plot-scale geomorphic variability on diversity, as this was controlled for in the site selection process.

 Two sites had anomalous values for FDis which do not fit within this conceptual model of disturbance and flow variability providing high niche heterogeneity.
 These sites experience highly variable flows but had low functional diversity.
 We experimentally adjusted the abundances of dominant species at these sites, and the low values for FDis appear to result from dominance of a single species at each site (the medium sized tree Acmena smithii at Mammy Johnson’s Creek, and the liana Ripogonum album at Jilliby Creek).
 These sites may represent cases in which species with ‘variability’ specialist strategies have become dominant.
 Acmena smithii has a relatively large seed and is shade tolerant (Melick 1990), but once established, develops a lignotuber and is highly resistant to drought and disturbance (Ashton & Frankenberg 1976).
-With respect to Ripogonum album, there is evidence to suggest that abundance lianas may be associated with disturbance (Laurance & Pérez-Salicrup 2001) and have a competitive advantage over trees in dry conditions (Swaine & Grace 2007; Cai, Schnitzer & Bongers 2009), although see Nepstad et al. 2007.
+With respect to Ripogonum album, there is evidence to suggest that abundance of lianas may be associated with disturbance (Laurance & Pérez-Salicrup 2001) and that lianas have a competitive advantage over trees in dry conditions (Swaine & Grace 2007; Cai, Schnitzer & Bongers 2009, although see Nepstad et al. 2007).
 These sites notwithstanding, we believe the relationships we have described form a strong case for our argument.

 It was not possible with our dataset to dissect out which specific aspect of hydrology drove variation in functional diversity.
 Rather, it makes more sense to think about functional diversity as it relates to the correlated spectra of hydrological variability and disturbance intensity.
 The identification of such a strong relationship between environmental variability and functional diversity has significance for lotic ecology (Palmer & Poff 1997), as well as ecology in general, as it provides quantitative, real-world support for findings based on theoretical simulations (Schwilk & Ackerly 2005).